daemondazz/homeassistant-displays/README.md

 ## Installation

-If you have no other custom components, you can simplly check out the respository directly into *$CONFIGDIR/custom_components/*.
+If you have no other custom components, you can simply check out the respository directly into *$CONFIGDIR/custom_components/*.

 ```
 $ git clone https://github.com/daemondazz/homeassistant-displays.git $CONFIGDIR/custom_components